OpenTranslationBible/open-bible/en-GB/11.1 Kings/md/1-kings-22.md

 ## 1 Kings 22:49

-At that time, Ahaziah son of Ahab said to Jehoshaphat, “Let my men sail with yours,” but Jehoshaphat refused.
+During this period, Ahaziah, son of Ahab, proposed to Jehoshaphat, “Let my men sail with yours,” but Jehoshaphat declined.

 ---

 ## 1 Kings 22:50

-Jehoshaphat rested with his ancestors and was buried with them in the city of his father David.
+Jehoshaphat was laid to rest with his ancestors and was buried with them in the city of his father David.
-And his son Jehoram became king in his place.
+And his son Jehoram succeeded him as king.

 ---

 ## 1 Kings 22:51

-Ahaziah son of Ahab became king of Israel in Samaria in the seventeenth year of Jehoshaphat king of Judah, and he reigned over Israel for two years.
+Ahaziah, son of Ahab, began his reign over Israel in Samaria during the seventeenth year of Jehoshaphat, king of Judah, and he ruled over Israel for two years.

 ## 1 Kings 22:52